p2635/cypress-realworld-testing-course-app/README.md

 - Cypress is just JavaScript*

 ## Course 4: Cypress Fundamentals (TO DO) - [course link](https://learn.cypress.io/advanced-cypress-concepts)

+I'm going to leave this for now and focus on practical courses, I will revisit later.

 - How to debug test failures
 - Database initialization and seeding